tonjuncnes63642/publicname/README.md

-The Model A, produced by Oldsmobile in 1901, was the first mass-produced American car to feature an assembly line manufacturing process, streamlining production and reducing costs.
+The Oldsmobile 98, introduced in 1941 but produced into the post-war era, was a flagship model known for its powerful engine, luxurious amenities, and cutting-edge technology.